-- 1. any government program or other coverage required or provided by law; - 2. any plan covering individuals as a group, including insured, uninsured and pre-payment arrangements; - 3. automobile insurance medical pay provisions whether individual or group.
-PEIA will pay as primary plan and subrogate against the medical payment coverage; - 4. group-type hospital indemnity benefits exceeding \$100 per day; - 5. for spouses and dependents only, individual hospital and surgical or major medical insurance in which that spouse or dependent is the policyholder.
+- Any government program or other coverage required or provided by law; - Any plan covering individuals as a group, including insured, uninsured and pre-payment arrangements; - Automobile insurance medical pay provisions whether individual or group.
+PEIA will pay as primary plan and subrogate against the medical payment coverage; - Group-type hospital indemnity benefits exceeding \$100 per day; - For spouses and dependents only, individual hospital and surgical or major medical insurance in which that spouse or dependent is the policyholder.
 Individual and surgical or major medical insurance does not include any individual supplemental accident and sickness policy which meets the definition of a limited benefits policy or certificate under W.Va.
-Code §3-16E-2(a).
-These individual policies must meet all of the following conditions: - a) the policy covers a specified disease, accident only, disability, or other limited benefits; - b) the policy is specifically designed, represented and sold as a supplement to other basic sickness and accident coverage; and - c) the entire premium for the policy is paid by the insured or insured's family.
+Code 3-16E-2(a).
+These individual policies must meet all of the following conditions: - The policy covers a specified disease, accident only, disability, or other limited benefits; - The policy is specifically designed, represented and sold as a supplement to other basic sickness and accident coverage; and - The entire premium for the policy is paid by the insured or insured's family.